DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?</h3>

-<h3>When I first moved to Atlanta, I moved into an older house with a rodent problem.
+<h3>When I first moved to Atlanta, I moved into an older, neglected house with a rodent problem.
 I measured rodent activity in the house by taking mental notes of the frequency of the scuttling sounds in the ceilings and walls.
+While reading about the creative ways Datadog has been used in the past, I thought of a data-driven solution to remove my unwelcome house guests. 🐿️
 <p></p>
 It would be interesting to place sensors in the ceilings and walls of my house to measure rodent activity.
 These sensors could be accelerometers that detect vibrations, thermal cameras, or scanners.
 I can integrate the sensors with a microcontroller like Raspberry Pi with the Datadog Agent installed on it.
 Then I can write an Agent check to collect metrics from the sensor's data.
 Using dashboard widgets, I can display the scanner metrics for each sensor location.
 From there, I can map where rodent activity is highest.
 The next time I hire Critter Stoppers, they could use these dashboards to place traps in the areas with the highest measured rodent activity.
 I can be alerted if rodent activity drops, meaning that the exterminator did a great job.</h3>